 Contributions to the National Pension and Provident Fund (NPPF) are also compulsory.
 Employers and employees both contribute 5 percent of a worker’s earnings to this fund for retirement and severance purposes.

-Bhutan Payroll Options
+Bhutan Payroll Options for Companies

 When you start managing your international payroll, you have a few methods to choose from.
 Each technique requires a varying level of financial resources and comes with a different amount of legal risk.
 Your options include:

 - Remote management: If you don’t have the funds to work with a third party or to maintain an entity in the country, managing payroll remotely is an option.
 This arrangement requires high-level organizing to keep country processes separate, and you’ll be liable for any mistakes or legal issues.